Skip to content

 Other Product Features:

 This glaze is non-toxic, lead-free, and dinnerware safe.
 It is a good mid-range fire glaze.
-I apply to cone 04 bisque and fire to cone 4-6 with wonderful results.
+I apply to cone 04 bisque and a firing temperature to cone 4-6 with wonderful results.
 The Spectrum Pearl White marries well with all the Amaco Glazes I have used so far.

 Spectrum – Pearl White